Skip to content

 Most agent writeups focus on capabilities — what agents can do.
 Tool use, reasoning chains, multi-step planning.
 But when you run AI agents as production infrastructure — always-on, polling for work, coordinating with each other — there’s a question that matters just as much: what does it cost?

-This project runs two autonomous agents on a home Kubernetes cluster.
-They operate 24/7 with heartbeat polling, autonomous task pickup via cron jobs, sub-agent spawning, and inter-agent coordination.
-Each of these operations burns API tokens.
-Without cost visibility and operational discipline, you’re running a system where the bill is a surprise every month.
+This project runs autonomous agents on a home Kubernetes cluster.
+They operate 24/7 with heartbeat polling, autonomous task pickup, sub-agent spawning, inter-agent coordination, and now headless worker execution.
+Each of these operations burns scarce resources: API tokens, model rate-limit capacity, scheduler time, and human attention when something fails.
+Without cost visibility and operational discipline, you’re running a system where the bill — or the bottleneck — is a surprise every month.

 The goal: treat AI agents like any other production service.
 Instrument them.
 Optimize them.
-Know what you’re spending and why.
+Know what you’re spending, where the rate limits are, and why each model call exists.

 The first step was visibility.
 You can’t optimize what you can’t measure.